pb-pravin/HLIOSExamples/README.md

 1. Test `+initialize` NSObject class method, which is invoked before it's used.
 2. Test `+load` NSObject class method, which is  invoked whenever a class or category is added to the Objective-C runtime;
+3. Demo how to use NSMutableIndexSet.
+4. Demo how to use NSRange struct.
+5.